viamrobotics/docs/docs/components/component/_index.md

 # SMEs:
 ---

-Brief description of the component and you can do with it.
+Brief description of the component and what you can do with it.

 Use cases: